ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Displays an alert in case of sync failure.
    * The on-screen message is only indicated if the sync was a success or failure.
    * Detailed errors can be viewed in the transaction logs.
-7. When a sync is running, the system does not allow the end user to perform any other action.
+7. When a sync is running, the system does not allow the operator to perform any other action.
 8. If the Registration Client is not online or not open during a scheduled sync, the sync will be queued up and executed later.
 When the Registration Client is next launched and is online, checks if the previous scheduled sync was executed.
 If not executed earlier then immediately starts the sync.
 9. System captures and stores the transaction details for audit purpose (except PII data).
 #### B. Delete transaction history (audit logs) post sync with server and the retention period